DomenicoAmato01/A-Benchmarking-Platform-for-Atomic-Learned-Indexes/README.md

 ## Standard Data Structures
 ### Paco
 An order-preserving minimal perfect hash function , that maps bijectively a set of ordered keys to their ordinal position position in a given list.
 It assumes that keys to be hashed are ordered.
-The source code is written in Java and it exploits the [DSI Utilities](http://dsiutils.di.unimi.it/).
+The [source code](src/Paco-Lcp/paco) is written in Java and it exploits the provided [libraries](src/Paco-Lcp/lib).

 > Creation & Query
 ```